8 Morning Routines For Kids To Start Their Day Right

 1. Get a Good Night’s Rest

-I know going to sleep sounds like it doesn’t belong in a list of morning routine tips.
+I know going to sleep sounds like it doesn’t belong on a list of morning routine tips.
 But, how your kid goes to bed at night can directly impact how they start their morning.
 It gives your kids enough rest so they don’t wake up cranky.
+Ensuring your child’s bedtime routine includes turning off screens at least an hour before bedtime can also promote better sleep quality and help them get enough sleep to wake up feeling refreshed.

-How many times have we let our kids stay up late and then struggle to get them up early out of bed the next day?
+How many times have we let our kids stay up late and then struggle to get them up early and out of bed the next morning time or day?
 Even as adults, having to roll out of bed is a struggle.
+Setting a consistent bedtime and wake-up time, even on weekends, can help regulate your child’s sleep-wake cycle and make school mornings much less of a battle.

-Also, avoid any negative conservations before bedtime, such as arguing or scolding them.
+Also, avoid any negative conversations before bedtime, such as arguing or scolding them.
 I’m not saying give your children a pass on any wrongdoing they might commit, but how you convey your message can be the difference-maker.
+Instead, use positive reinforcement and praise to encourage good behavior, fostering a more positive atmosphere before bedtime.
+Creating a calm and cozy sleep environment can help signal to your child that it’s time to unwind and prepare for a good night’s sleep.

 2. Prepare Lunches the Night Before

-It sounds like easy tasks to fill the kids’ water bottle, make them peanut butter sandwiches and toss in a few extra snacks in the lunch bag.
+It sounds like easy tasks to fill the kids’ water bottles, make them peanut butter sandwiches, and toss in a few extra snacks in the lunch box or bag.
 However, you can buy yourself more time in the morning by preparing your kid’s lunch the night before.
+Taking just a few minutes in the evening to pack lunches can significantly reduce morning stress and ensure your kids have nutritious meals ready to go.

 Trying to prepare lunches in the morning while making breakfast becomes a juggling act.
-Those 10 minutes turns into 30 minutes.
+Those 10 minutes turn into 30 minutes.
+Planning and preparing lunches the night before not only saves time but also reduces morning chaos and ensures that your children have nutritious meals to fuel their day.

 3. Get Ready Before They Wake Up

-I rather stay in bed wrapped in a warm comforter and binge-watch Youtube in the morning.
+I rather stay in bed wrapped in a warm comforter and binge-watch YouTube in the morning.
 I’ve tried that before, and it doesn’t turn out well.
+However tempting it may be to linger in bed, I’ve learned that starting the day with purposeful activities sets a positive tone for the rest of the day.

 The solution is to respect the alarm clock when it goes off and get out of bed.
 Use that dedicated time to get yourself ready before the kids get out of bed.
-This early morning routine time will avoid any pressures of rushing and allow you to focus 100% on your children.
+This new morning routine will be stress-free, avoid any pressure of rushing, and allow you to focus 100% on your children upon waking up.
+Establishing a consistent morning routine helps set a positive tone for the day and ensures a smoother start for both you and your children.

 4. Use Words of Affirmation